Intermittent Fasting 20/4: Results, Side Effects, and How to

 • Water

-Foods to Avoid After a 20-Hour Fast
+Foods to Avoid After a 20:4 Intermittent Fasting

-• High-Sugar Foods and Beverages: Foods and drinks like soda, candies, and pastries also increase blood sugar levels too fast.
+• High-Sugar Foods and Beverages: Foods and drinks like soda, candies, and pastries increase blood sugar levels too fast.

 20-Hour Fast Weight Loss Results

-The findings of a 2020 study conducted by Cienfuegos et al. - researchers of the University of Illinois, Chicago - indicated that 18-hour and 20-hour fasting were both effective for weight loss by decreasing the participants’ eating portions without counting calories.
+The findings of a 2020 study conducted by Cienfuegos et al., researchers of the University of Illinois, Chicago, indicated that 18-hour and 20-hour fasting were both effective for weight loss by decreasing the participants’ eating portions without counting calories [18].

 Findings of recent research show that no matter which fasting period you choose, lower calorie intake caused by fasting simply helps weight loss.

-Also, the participants of this study witnessed improvements in insulin resistance and oxidative stress by the end of the research, implying that 20-hour fasting can positively affect overall metabolic health and even resistance to chronic disease.
+Also, the participants of this study experienced improvements in insulin resistance and oxidative stress by the end of the research, implying that 20-hour fasting can positively affect overall metabolic health and even resistance to chronic disease.

-In addition, we know that various factors affect the weight loss results of a 20-hour fast in each individual.
+We also know that various factors affect the weight loss results of a 20-hour fast in each individual.
 Factors such as metabolism, activity level, starting weight, and overall dietary habits are among the most important ones.

 Additionally, the rate of weight loss may decrease over time as the body adapts to the fasting schedule.